 "Giftedness is a greater awareness, a greater sensitivity, and a greater ability to understand and transform perceptions into intellectual and emotional experiences."

 The excitement of discovery and exploration comes to life within the classroom and across the sprawling Hillsborough campus.
 With teachers as their guides, Lower School students are offered intellectual challenges that ignite their passion for learning.

-In Lower School, learning takes place through thematic studies, and faculty shape the curriculum in student-centered ways that upholds The Nueva Way philosophy.
+In Lower School, learning takes place through thematic studies, and faculty shape the student-centered curriculum aligned with The Nueva Way philosophy.
 Teachers and students choose these themes collaboratively.
-This is a key element of learning at Nueva: students have an important voice in the classroom, and teachers have the freedom to craft curriculum that captivates their students’ interests.
+Students have an important voice in the classroom and school community, and teachers have the freedom to craft curriculum that captivates their students’ interests.
 Invited to think critically and to ask why, students become truly excited about learning.

-The high-level thinking skills asked of Nueva students at all grades form the foundation for lifelong learning and fulfill the gifted students’ intellectual needs.
-Our faculty are thoughtful and collaborative planners, weaving together humanities, math, sciences, and the arts in intricate ways, all the while ensuring that students acquire essential academic skills at each grade.
+Students apply high-level thinking skills, forming the foundation for lifelong learning.
+Our faculty are thoughtful and collaborative planners, weaving together humanities, math, sciences, and the arts into intricate, thematic curricula, all the while ensuring that students acquire essential academic skills at each grade.